dgrcode/chat-back/README.md

     ```

-## :no_entry: Disclaimer
+## :no_entry: Disclaimer :no_entry:

-This project don't implement any security measure.
+This project doesn't implement any security measure.
 Therefore, **any data transmitted through this chat service could be compromised**

 ## Motivation